dkirchhof/node-rpc/README.md

         }
     };

-    // add it as a route in express
+    // now you can add it for example as a route in express
     // => app.post("/", request)

     // or export it as default function for micro